demjhonsilver/mirax-player/README.md

 Mirax Player is a free video player for React, Vue, Angular, and Svelte that can embed videos from platforms like Facebook, TikTok, YouTube/Shorts, Twitter, Vimeo and Dailymotion.
 This library package enables you to dynamically embed videos from any video site, using any URL you like, and as many videos as you need.

-Frameworks / Library | Tested versions
+Frameworks / Libraries | Tested versions
 ------ | -------- |
  ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB) | 18 & above
 ![Vue.js](https://img.shields.io/badge/vuejs-%2335495e.svg?style=for-the-badge&logo=vuedotjs&logoColor=%234FC08D)  | 3 & above